 This shows that the Montmorency cherry juice does rapidly get rid of excess uric acid, which is the cause of gout, and is a natural painkilling anti-inflammatory.

-Although the higher dose did raise bioflavonoids in the blood more than the lower dose it didn’t further promote the excretion of uric acid.
+Although the higher dose did raise Bioflavonoids are sometimes referred to as vitamin P. Flavonoids are widely distributed in plants and are known for their antioxidant activity…. in the blood more than the lower dose it didn’t further promote the excretion of uric acid.

 The lead researcher, Dr Howatson explained: “The study shows that uric acid was quickly clearing from the body with lower levels evident following consumption of the Montmorency cherry concentrate.
 We demonstrated a drop in blood uric acid, an increase in urinary uric acid and a reduction in an inflammation marker in just a few hours.”

 “This is an exciting first step to applying this intervention to a clinical population that suffer from gout.
 While the condition can be managed with pharmacological agents, more and more people are increasingly reluctant to use them because of potential side effects and are keen to use natural interventions.”

 “What is especially interesting is that only a relatively small amount of Montmorency cherry concentrate is needed to bring about the positive uric acid-lowering effects.”

 So, if you do suffer from gout or arthritis, my advice is to have a shot of Cherry Active every day.